Research Centre of Bioinformatics

 Fast joint estimation of alignment and phylogeny from genomics sequences in a frequentist framework

 The availability of large molecular data demands accurate and fast bioinformatics methods to analyze these data.
 Molecular sequences of common origin are used to infer phylogenetic trees, which help to test various biological hypotheses or to support subsequent analyses.
-Phylogeny inference relies on sequence ...
+Phylogeny inference relies on ...

 Publications